AI-Driven Engineering Leadership

 Chief Architect

-When architectural integrity must survive transformation, I embed new practices without breaking the foundation.
+When architectural integrity must survive AI transformation, I embed new practices without breaking the foundation or creating unmanageable AI technical debt.

-• • Focus: managed architectural debt, solution compatibility, reliable change.
+• • Focus: managed architectural debt, AI solution compatibility with the existing landscape, reliable change.

 • • Value: platform growth without increasing fragility.